Demo

 1. Provides Your IT Team With Complete Visibility Into the Organization’s SaaS Apps

-Zluri uses different discovery methods to gather all the SaaS app's insights, including how many applications are there in the organizations, which all users have access to those apps, which are critical applications, their compliance data, and more.
+Zluri uses 9 different discovery methods: MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional), to gather all the SaaS app's insights.
+These include how many applications are there in the organizations, which all users have access to those apps, which are critical applications, their compliance data, and more.
 With these extensive data points, your IT team can effectively manage the applications.
 For instance, they can easily identify duplicate and redundant applications, assess security risks posed by certain apps, track application expiration dates, and much more.

 2. Categorize All The SaaS Apps Present In The Organization’s SaaS Stack